catalinac3/Tic-tac-toe/tic_tac_toe_gui.md

 ![tic_tac_toe tkinter interface](https://github.com/catalinac3/Projects-in-python/blob/master/images/simple_tkinter.JPG?raw=true)

 Files:

 - settings_tic_tac_toe.py
 - game_tic_tac_toe.py

+### How to use it?

+You can run it in your VS Code.

 How the computer chooses a position:

 - If the computer is able to win in the next turn, it will choose that position.
 - If the player wins in the next turn, the computer will block it.
 - If there in no posibility of wining or blocking, the computer will choose a corner or the center, if one is available.